tracycox/dotfiles/README.markdown

 - `brew install hub # GitHub CLI: https://hub.github.com/`
 - `git clone git://github.com/cdoolittle/dotfiles ~/.dotfiles`
 - `cd ~/.dotfiles`
+- Modify `~/.dotfiles/git/gitconfig.symlink` and put your real information there.
+- `brew install grc` (optional, will add color to a few utilities)
 - `rake install`
-- `brew install grc` (optional, will add color to a few utilities)
 - `chsh -s /bin/zsh` (make sure this path exists on your machine or you're gonna have a bad time)
-- Modify ~/.dotfiles/git/gitconfig.symlink and put your real information there.

 The install rake task will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`,